matti-brown/UK-National-Information-infrastructure/README.md

 ## Introduction
 We want the UK Government National Information Infrastructure (NII) to qualify for '5 stars' according to the [open data deployment star rating](http://data.gov.uk/blog/5-stars-rating-algorithm) as defined by Sir Tim Berners-Lee.

-In addition to that, we want a relevant number of NII datasets to qualify for the Open Data Institute (ODI) [Open Data Certificates](https://certificates.theodi.org/).
+In addition to that, we want a relevant number of NII datasets to qualify for Open Data Institute (ODI) [Open Data Certificates](https://certificates.theodi.org/).

 We started with the [NII CSV](http://data.gov.uk/dataset/national-information-infrastructure) which can be found on [data.gov.uk](http://www.data.gov.uk) and a copy of which is [available here](https://github.com/matti-brown/UK-National-Information-infrastructure/blob/master/20131031_NII_DGU_I1.csv).

 ## This project
-This project is a proof of concept developed at the ODI in the context of the [Open Data in Practice course](http://theodi.org/courses/open-data-practice).
+This project is a proof of concept developed at the ODI in the context of the [Open Data in Practice course](http://theodi.org/courses/open-data-practice) (18 - 22 November 2013).

-Its objective is to build a software capable of automatically enhancing the NII CSV onto a better structured format (JSON/RDF).
+Its objective is to build a software capable of automatically enhancing the NII CSV onto a better structured format (JSON, eventually moving to RDF in the future).

 The new file should be suitable to: a) qualify for an open data deployment rating beyond 3 stars and, eventually, b) qualify for an open data certificate at least at "pilot" level.